Favorites ()

 The Master of Arts in Spanish program at the University of St. Thomas offers a solid foundation in the intellectual and cultural history of Latin America, Spain and the United States while developing your verbal and written abilities in Spanish.

-We offer a flexible program that you can design in consultation with your graduate adviser with evening and summer courses, as well as traditional, hybrid and online course formats.
-You will be prepared for a diverse range of careers in fields such as college-level teaching, business, law, social services and medicine.
+In addition to highly acccessible online courses, we also offer hybrid and in-person options.
+No matter how you decide to complete your degree, you will be prepared for a diverse range of careers in fields such as college-level teaching, business, law, social services and medicine.

 Woman sitting on stone in Patagonia, Argentina